see ANNE BlOUNT

 ELIZABETH LOVELL (d.
 1509+)

 Elizabeth Lovell was the daughter of Henry Lovell of Lorting and Hartney, Sussex (c.1461-April 20, 1501) and Constance Hussey (1459-c.1503).
-After her father’s death, she and her younger sister Agnes became the wards of Sir Reginald Bray (d.1503), who was married to her mother’s sister, while, her mother married Sir Roger Lewknor as his first wife.
+After her father’s death, she and her younger sister Agnes became the wards of Sir Reginald Bray (d.1503), who was married to their mother’s sister.
+Their mother married Sir Roger Lewknor.
 Bray’s will left Chelsea Manor to his wife with the reversion to two of his nephews, providing they married Elizabeth and Agnes.
-Edward Bray (d.
-December 1, 1558) wed Elizabeth shortly after 1503, but they were divorced (or more probably, the marriage was annulled) by February 1508, when Lady Bray’s estate was settled.
-Edward Bray remarried before 1518.
-Elizabeth and Agnes are listed as the wards of Edmund Dudley in 1505 and of Andrew Windsor (later Lord Windsor) in 1507.
-In 1508/9, Elizabeth appears in the records as the wife of Anthony Windsor (c.1475-1549), younger brother of Andrew.
+Shortly after 1503, Elizabeth married Edward Bray (d.
+December 1, 1558) , but Elizabeth and Agnes are listed as the wards of Edmund Dudley in 1505 and of Andrew Windsor (later Lord Windsor) in 1507.
+By February 1508, her marriage to Bray had been annulled and in 1508/9, Elizabeth appears in the records as the wife of Anthony Windsor (c.1475-1549), younger brother of Andrew.
 They had no children.

 see ELIZABETH PARIS